 Words to steady your heart before the whistle blows

-We’ll linger with each passage for a moment—brief context, a few reflections, and a simple way to carry the truth into practice.
+The verses below offer context and practical ways to live out these truths.
 Consider reading a structured devotional before warmups, repeating it between sets, or sharing it with a teammate at the water break.
 Let God’s Word be the quiet voice in the huddle and the calm within your stride.

 Verses to ponder with a few thoughts